 Ensuring this baseline standard is, of course, important but type-approval provides no information for consumers to choose one car over another and provides no incentive to manufacturers to improve the performance of their vehicles above the minimum requirements.
 In some areas, car manufacturers outperform the type-approval requirements.
 In braking, for example, consumer expectation has far exceeded the regulatory requirements and cars that did no more than the minimum would lose favour in the marketplace.

 In some areas, though, consumers have no way of knowing how cars perform: whether they just meet the minimum standards or exceed them.
 Safety is one such area where, without the information provided by independent bodies like Euro NCAP, consumers would be unable to make a purchasing decision based on measured performance.
-Likewise in emissions.
-Legislation across the world has become tougher and tougher and cars now outperform those of decades ago by several orders of magnitude.
-But consumers cannot compare the pollutant emissions of one car to those of another so cannot choose a car on this basis, and revelations in recent years have shown how easily manufacturers can exploit loopholes to their advantage.
+Likewise, in emissions, legislation across the world has become tougher and tougher and cars now outperform those of decades ago by several orders of magnitude.
+But consumers cannot compare the real emissions of one car to those of another so cannot choose a car on this basis, and revelations in recent years have shown how easily manufacturers can exploit loopholes to their advantage.